martinascholger/ml-dse/README.md

-# ml-dse
+# Machine Learning for Digital Scholarly Editions, WS 2024/25
-Machine Learning for Digital Scholarly Editions, WS 2024/25 by Sarah Lang & Martina Scholger
+by Sarah Lang & Martina Scholger

 This is the repository for the course "Machine Learning for Digital Scholarly Editions" at the University of Graz, winter semester 2024/25.